Posts

 Image

 Today the back porch was all over lizards.
 I was trying to get a photo of one who was crunching a June bug in the most leisurely manner, when I espied movement and saw this fellow peeping over a silver plated pitcher I obtained for two dollars 30 years ago.
 That's polish all over it, I've been meaning to shine it.
 The pitcher, the lizard is supposed to be dull.
 That I even saw him demonstrates his lack of focus on the imperative.
 As expensive as this camera is, like all digital cameras there is a lag between pressing the button and getting the picture.
 All the others were blurred, a real shame as he is a handsome lizard and this does not show him in all his leathery glory.
 This is a phone camera, but a camera nonetheless.
-Oh for my Speed Graphic again!
+Oh for my Voightlander again!
 Lizards R Us.
 A life of serenity and contemplation.
+Time held me green and dying Though I sang in my chains like the sea.

 Friends Indeed